Bevy ECS

 In our example above we got rid of our Player

-game world we just access the 3rd item of each of the arrays.
+in our game world we just access the nth item of each of the arrays according to the Entity

 This is a powerful abstraction because we can avoid passing around references to the data on our arrays.
 Instead we can pass around this index of our entities and when we want the data we can request it from one place.